theshieldslab/theshieldslab.github.io/_pages/people.md

 ---
 <img src='/images/Bryant.png' width="15%">
 ### Bryant Reed - B.S.
 Biotechnology
 I am a 3rd-year B.S Biotechnology major and I am currently working in the Shields Lab as a research technician where I am testing various stilbenoid compounds against *S. mutans*.
 An interesting fact was that I was originally a Biology major (pre-med).
 However, after discovering my love of the lab and that I can help as many people in a lab as I could in a hospital, I decided to work on a B.S. of Biotechnology.
-After I graduate I hope to get into the graduate program and eventually, work my way up to getting my Ph.D. in Molecular Biosciences.
+After I graduate I hope to get into a graduate program and eventually, work my way up to getting my Ph.D. in Molecular Biosciences.

 ### Allison Quick - B.S.
 Biology